Home Wiki > openSUSE:Creating a changes file (RPM)

 Changelog section (%changelog)

 Every time you make changes to the package, you must add a changelog entry.
-This is important not only to have an idea about the history of a package, but also to enable users, fellow packagers, and QA people to easily spot the changes that you make.
+This is important not only to have an idea about the history of a package, but also to enable users, fellow packagers, and QA people to easily spot changes you made.
 (The osc log is underused, as it does not support linking history à la git merge when an SR is accepted.)

 -------------------------------------------------------------------